adept/gocardless-to-csv/README.md

 # Installation

+This package is [available on PyPI](https://pypi.org/project/gocardless-to-csv/), so you can install it with `pip install gocardless-to-csv`

+Alternatively, you can clone this repository and use `poetry`: `poetry install`

-Clone this repository and run `pip install -r requirements.txt`.
+If you dont have or dont use poetry, clone this repository and run `pip install -r requirements.txt`.

 Tool depends on `nordigen-python` which is a client library for GoCardless API, and `pyfzf` that is used to provide a selector for banking institutions (if you have `fzf` command line tool installed).
 You can remove `pyfzf` from requirements.txt if you dont need this or you don't have `fzf` installed.